mentalblank/rdt-client/README-DOCKER.md

 # [rogerfar/rdt-client](https://github.com/rogerfar/rdt-client)
 Thid docker file follows the [linuxserver.io](https://linuxserver.io) pattern that leverages the [s6-overlay](https://github.com/just-containers/s6-overlay) to run the application as a service within the container.
 This allows for scripts to be run prior to start of the application to handle initalization and setting of permissions.

-rdt-client is a web a web interface to manage your torrents on Real-Debrid.
+rdt-client is a web a web interface to manage your torrents on debrid providers.
 It supports the following features:

 * Add new torrents through magnets or files
 * Download all files from Real Debrid to your local machine automatically